 Why do you even want to workout?
 If it’s just to look great in a bikini that motivation will eventually lose its buzz.

 The superficial reasons because of which we often start a workout routine often aren’t strong enough to carry us through the tough days.
-I struggled to stick to a workout routine year round until I watched my dad face open heart surgery in his fifties.
-Right then and there I decided I would do everything within my power to not have my boys ever face that pain.
-Learn more about Resurge benefits.
+I struggled to stick to a workout routine year round until I watched my dad face open heart surgery in his forties.
+Right then and there I decided I would do everything within my power to not face that pain.

 So dig deep.
 Do the exercise of the Whys.
 It works like this: